AlynaGray/MagiaRecord-Image-Web-Scrape/README.md

 # Magia Record Image_Web Scrape

 This is a semi-manual scrape of Magia Record's `magica/resource/image_web` directory for archival.
-The pattens for scraping are manually constructed by looking at the JS files and patterns in already archived assets in [puella-historia](https://gitlab.com/puella-care/puella-historia) and [bella_donna](https://github.com/LiviaMedeiros/bella_donna).
+The pattens for scraping are manually constructed by looking at the JS files and patterns in already archived assets in [puella-historia](https://gitlab.com/puella-care/puella-historia), [MITaMa](https://gitlab.com/puella-care/MITaMa), [bella_donna](https://github.com/LiviaMedeiros/bella_donna), and [uwasa](https://github.com/LiviaMedeiros/uwasa).

-Although EoS has already occurred, the asset servers are still online.
-I guess the servers will stay up while the archive app is sitll available to download, which is until October 14, 2024.
+The assets scraped for this repo are stored in `magica/resource/image_web`.
+Other archives are included as submodules because some of the scripts use them.

+After EoS, the asset servers remained online until November 29, 2024 JST (don't know exactly when it went down).
 Only `scrape_memora.py` and `scrape_tower_buttons.py` were run before EoS.
-The servers remained up after, but I'm noting this just in case the assets changed after EoS.
+It doesn't seem like the assets were changed or removed after EoS, although I didn't rigorously check.

 Note: Some of the excerpts have their single and double quotes modified to match.
 Not sure why they don't match in the original.